 Gravesham 2040 can only be successful with the commitment of public and private sector stakeholders to believe, support, and invest in the borough.
 Only by working together, in partnership, can we realise the exciting opportunities Gravesham offers for decades of community and place-led regeneration and the transformational social, economic, and environmental outcomes our programme can deliver.

 Together, we really can be proud to be Gravesham.

-More information about Gravesham 2040 and the council's regeneration programme.

-Gravesham Environment: committing to our community
+More information about Gravesham 2040 and the council's regeneration programme is available at: www.gravesham.gov.uk/regeneration committing to our community